 - Buttermilk and Sour Cream.
 Cake mixes call for water but to increase flavor and richness we replace the water and use buttermilk and sour cream instead.
 They both need to be at room temperature though.
 Room temperature ingredients help make sure everything can evenly combine for the best version of your cake!

-Some people swear by adding a box of pudding mix into a cake mix but we found it didn't really do much more than the ingredients above did!
+Some people swear by adding a box of pudding mix into a cake mix but in our testing we found it didn't really do much more than the ingredients above did!

 You can, of course, use store-bought frosting but I find if you make your own frosting for this cake no one will ever know the cake came from a cake mix!